Pro-Rata Salary Calculator

 (30 ÷ 37.5) × £40,000 = £32,000 per year

 Pro-rata calculations are commonly used for part-time workers, job sharers, and those transitioning between full-time and part-time roles.
 Understanding your pro-rata salary helps you compare job offers accurately and understand your true earning potential.
+For official guidance on part-time workers' rights, visit GOV.UK Part-Time Worker Rights.

 Why Knowing Your Pro-Rata Salary Matters